blukatdevelopment/UnchainedWorldsOld/character_creation/classes/runesmith.md

 - Nightmare Gate [1]
 - Bodyswap [1]
 ```
-[0] - spell is found in the core rules
 [1] - spell is found in the Spell Compendium Volume 1
 ```